 - use alternative forms of communication

-Your doctor will recommend speech-language therapy to treat aphasia.
-This therapy typically proceeds slowly and gradually.
-You should start it as early as possible after a brain injury.
-Your specific treatment plan may involve:
+Certain types of aphasia may improve with speech-language therapy.
+This therapy typically proceeds slowly and gradually, and it should be started as early as possible after a brain injury.
+Specific treatment plans may involve:

 - using computers to relearn word sounds and verbs

-- encouraging family involvement to help you communicate at home
+- encouraging family involvement to help with communication at home

 - the cause of the brain damage